imthenachoman/How-To-Secure-A-Linux-Server/README.md

 cscli decisions delete --ip [IP]
 ```

 `[IP]` is the IP address you want to unban.
-For example, to unaban `192.168.1.100` from SSH you would do:
+For example, to unban `192.168.1.100` from SSH you would do:

 ``` bash
 cscli decisions delete --ip 192.168.1.100